 At roughly four hours long, longer for collectible fans, this is one of the longer ‘lightgun’ games I’ve played and very good value for money, especially as nowadays as you can pick up a copy from as little as £10/$15.

 Until Dawn: Rush of Blood is a keeper once you’ve wrapped up the story too as the quickfire nature makes it a fun game to replay even if just for a quick stage.
 Many stages have alternative routes to explore too.
 It’s a solid pick for an entertaining introduction to VR for family and friends too.
 Although do consider the well-earned 18 rating (it’s so not for kids) or the jump scares for much older players.
-It’s a bit more lethal than Wii Sports for heart-shredding jump scares.
+It’s a bit more lethal than Wii Sports for heart-shredding terror.

 - VR experience is so immersive

 - You may need to fork out for some Move controllers

 - Coulrophobics, this is not a game for you

 The Short Version: Until Dawn: Rush of Blood is up there with the best PlayStation VR has to offer.
 With plenty of jump scares and well-timed shootouts, the horror and action are finely balanced with a campaign that’ll have you playing again and again.
 Combining ghost trains and on-rails shooters is a perfect match for virtual reality, with the immersive feel complimented by that nostalgic theme park spin to elevate this beyond the familiarity of regular games.